-If you’re trapped in a running rut or a find a session at the gym leaves you feeling glum rather than geared up, there’s good news.
+If you’ve become trapped in a running rut or find a session at the gym leaves you feeling glum rather than geared up, there’s good news.

 Love a top-to-toe workout?
-Then what better place to start then your grey matter?
-Yep, just like our muscles our brains need regular flexing to stay in good working order and support our mental health.
-MyArkeo(which is currently still in development, but you can register on the site for updates) is a mental fitness tracking app that shows you how your habits and routines interact, through asking a series of daily questions and tracking mood,sleep, work hours, exercise and more.
+Then what better place to start than with your grey matter?
+Yep, just like our muscles, our brains need regular flexing to stay in good working order.
+And this can support our mental health.
+Using one of the best fitness trackers can make a big difference.MyArkeo(which is currently still in development, but you can register on the site for updates) is a mental-fitness tracking app that shows you how your habits and routines interact, through asking a series of daily questions and tracking mood,sleep, work hours, exercise and more.
 Initial testing of the app has thrown up the following positive results:

 - 61% said they’ve noticed patterns and trends in their mental fitness